clarissavallotto/Econometric-analysis-of-financial-and-macroeconomic-data/README.md

 ## Overview

 This project performs a comprehensive empirical analysis of fictitious financial and macroeconomic data using Python.
-It combines **financial statement data, loan-level data, and macroeconomic time series** to study relationships between firm characteristics, lending behavior, credit cycles, and macroeconomic indicators.
+It combines **financial statement data, loan-level data, lending panel datasets, and macroeconomic time series** to study relationships between firm characteristics, lending behavior, credit cycles, and macroeconomic indicators.

 The analysis includes:

 * Data merging and cleaning
+* Construction of financial and macroeconomic variables
 * Descriptive statistics
 * Data visualization
-* Cross-sectional and panel regressions (OLS with and without Fixed Effects)
+* Cross-sectional and panel regressions (OLS and Fixed Effects)
-* Time-series analysis (growth rates and stationarity tests)
+* Time-series analysis (growth rates, ARIMA models, stationarity tests)
+* Credit exposure aggregation and lending risk analysis
 * Economic interpretation of results

 The project is designed for use in a [**Google Colab**](https://colab.research.google.com/) environment.

+---

+## Objective

+To examine how firm characteristics and macroeconomic conditions influence:
+- **loan pricing**
+- **lender profitability**
+- **credit growth**
+- **credit risk (NPLs)**

 ---